Monarchy of the Netherlands: The monarch and the government

 Although the monarch has roles and duties in all parts of the government and in several important places in the rest of society, the primary role of the monarch is within the executive branch of the Dutch government: the monarch is part of the government of the Netherlands.

 The role of the monarch within the government of the Netherlands is described in Article 42 of the constitution:

 This article is the basis of the full power and influence of the monarch and makes him beyond reproach before the law, but also limits his practical power, as he can take no responsibility for it.

 The first paragraph of Article 42 determines that the government of the Netherlands consists of the monarch and his ministers.
 The monarch is according to this article not the head of government; the ministers are not answerable to the monarch within the government.
 There is no distinction, no dichotomy, no segregation or separation: the monarch and his ministers are the government and the government is one.

 This fact has practical consequences, in that it is not possible for the monarch and the ministers to be in disagreement.
 The government speaks with one voice and makes decisions as a united body.
-When the monarch acts in an executive capacity, he does so as representative of the united government.
+When the monarch acts in an executive capacity, he does so as a representative of the united government.
 And when the government decides, the monarch is in agreement (even if the monarch personally disagrees).
 As an ultimate consequence of this, it is not possible for the monarch to refuse to sign into law a proposal of law that has been agreed to and signed by the responsible minister.
 Such a disagreement between the monarch and his minister is a situation not covered by the constitution and is automatically a constitutional crisis.